Speed Up Browing by Faster DNS

 • ScrubIT 67.138.54.120 207.225.209.77

 Also i learnt that the unwanted ads that pop up on a web page or displayed on the sides, do eat away your bandwidth, what you can do is block these websites through your computer’s hosts file.
 For Windows users you’ll need to add these in c:\WINDOWS\system32\drivers\etc\hosts for Linux and Mac users you need to add it in your /etc/hosts file.
 I am sharing here a list of all the ad and malware sites.
-Also thanks to Dan Pollock, who shared list on his website someonewhocares.org, that was really helpful.
+Also thanks to Dan Pollock, who shared a list on his website someonewhocares.org, that was really helpful.
 I added some more to Dan’s list as i found them while surfing the net.
 Sharing the dropbox link below.

 If you have some solutions or suggestions that could help improve the Internet speed or optimize the surfing and browsing experience, do share it with us.